GrowthPath/zoho_analytics_connector/README.md

 Changes
 -------------
+1.3.0 Retry on connection errors.
+First effort at a test case covering an exception.
+      Simple little helper script to get the auth token from a self-client, get_token.py.
+This requires PySimpleGUI.
 1.2.5 Merged PR with code clean ups, thanks gredondogc 1.2.4 Readme changes
 1.2.3 LICENSE file updated to include text relating to the licence